-- The £500 cash payment has already begun to be made available to those affected and further payments are available immediately from the Council at the Westway Sports Centre or from Monday 19 June through the Post Office in Portobello Road, as and when families need it;
+- The £500 cash payment has already begun to be made available to those affected and further payments are available immediately from the council at the Curve Community Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP, or from Monday 19 June through the Post Office in Portobello Road, as and when families need it;

-- The £5,000 payment will be available from Monday 19 June and support workers will assist households in accessing it - including those who do not have bank accounts;
+- The £5,000 payment has been available since Monday 19 June and support workers will assist households in accessing it - including those who do not have bank accounts;

 - The fund is also being made available to meet funeral costs, and to top up payments for those households with complex or additional needs.

-The fund will be kept under review and will increase if necessary.
+The fund is being kept under review and will increase if necessary.

 Benefit enquiry line

-The government has set up a dedicated benefit enquiry line for people affected by the fire at Grenfell Tower.
+The government has set up a dedicated benefit enquiry line for people affected by the Grenfell tragedy.
 The following numbers will be manned between 8am and 6.30pm, Monday to Friday: